 Error code 40 can pop up when the thermostat is notified that a heat pump or air conditioner’s monitoring system has detected a malfunction.
 For the most part, this happens once the compressor isn’t turning on despite being instructed to.
-But this error code could also appear if power is disconnected from the outdoor unit for an extended period of time.
-A “High Pressure Fault” error, triggered by obstructed airflow, can render this error code.
-Lastly, you may encounter error code 40 if there’s something wrong with the coolant, the outdoor unit’s fan motor or the motor’s starting capacitor.
+But this error code could also appear if power is disconnected from the outdoor unit for an extended period.
+A “High-Pressure Fault” error, triggered by obstructed airflow, can render this error code.
+Lastly, you may encounter error code 40 if there’s something wrong with the coolant, the outdoor unit’s fan motor, or the motor’s starting capacitor.

 How to Fix Honeywell Thermostat Error 40